terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 * Runtime Code Generation

-In order to perform data scans from both disk and memory at or near hardware speed,Impala uses an HDFS feature called short-circuit local reads to bypass the DataNode protocol when reading from local disk.
+In order to perform data scans from both disk and memory at or near hardware speed,Impala uses an HDFS feature called *short-circuit local reads* to bypass the DataNode protocol when reading from local disk.

-Avro,RC,Sequence,plain text,Parquet(Recommend)
+Impala support data file formats include Avro,RC,Sequence,plain text,Parquet(Recommend) and Kudu.

 * Resource Management:YARN & Llama